liebki/MinecraftServerForkDownloads/README.md

 ## Features

-- Fetch and compile all minecraft versions of Spigot and CraftBukkit using spigotmc's BuildTools.
+- Fetch and compile all available minecraft versions of Spigot and CraftBukkit using spigotmc's BuildTools.
-- Download Vanilla, PaperMC, and other server JARs.
+- Download Vanilla, PaperMC, and other server JARs easily using their direct files (look at [How to Build/Get server X Now?](#how-to-buildget-server-x-now))
 - The json files in the repository should contain all (available) download links to directly download the files.

 ---